Usbac/wolff/docs/en/string.md

 That will return `hola-como-estas-bien`.

-Basically this function replaces special letters by their normal counterpart, puts everything lowercase and replaces the remaining characters with an hyphen `-`.
+Basically this function replaces special letters by their normal counterpart, puts everything lowercase and replaces the remaining characters with a hyphen `-`.

 ### Contains